 Hysterosalpingo-contrast-sonography (usually shortened to HyCoSy) is a safe and reliable outpatient ultrasound procedure.

 A Hycosy is used to investigate infertility looking at the cavity of the uterus and the fallopian tubes.
 If either the cavity or the tubes are damaged, it may be difficult to become pregnant.
 The uterine cavity shape will be measured first.
 A contrast agent will then be injected into your uterus.
 If your tubes are not blocked then the agent can be seen passing through the fallopian tubes using ultrasound.

 It is important that there is no possibility of your being pregnant before the HyCoSy scan.
-Please do not have unprotected intercourse from the first day of your period until after the examination.
+Please do not have intercourse from the first day of your period until after the examination.
 This procedure could disturb the implantation of an embryo.
-If there is a possibility that you are pregnant, the procedure will need to be postponed until your next menstrual cycle.
+If you have intercourse in your cycle (whether protected or unprotected) we will not be able to proceed with the hycosy and a charge will be incurred.
+The procedure will need to be postponed until your next menstrual cycle.

 Patients need to have the results of an up to date Chlamydia test within the last year.
 Patients who have this test outside the Trust will need to contact their GP or sexual health clinic for a copy of their Chlamydia test results for our records.